from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a pointer to a zero terminated string as parameter.
-The string should be the file name of your client certificate.
-The default format is "P12" on Secure Transport and "PEM" on other engines, and can be changed with CURLOPT_SSLCERTTYPE(3).
+Pass a pointer to a null-terminated string as parameter.
+The string should be the filename of your client certificate.
+The default format is PEM but can be changed with CURLOPT_SSLCERTTYPE(3).

 When using a client certificate, you most likely also need to provide a private key with CURLOPT_SSLKEY(3).